Common & Glossy Buckthorn

 Common (Rhamnus cathartica) and Glossy Buckthorn (Frangula alnus) are two of Ontario's most unwanted invasive plants.
 These non-native buckthorns invade a variety of habitats, with glossy buckthorn often invading wetlands.
 Common buckthorn serves as a host for the fungus that is responsible for oat crown rust.
 As farmers know, this fungus can reduce oat and barley yields.

-Common buckthorn typically have a thorn at the end of each branch, which distinguishes the them from other buckthorns.
+- Common buckthorn typically have a thorn at the end of each branch, which distinguishes them from other buckthorns.

 Where is Buckthorn found in our watershed?